-However, most people will be upgrading to Autopilot from manual outreach, drip campaigns or a basic push notifications tool such as PushBots.
+However, most people will be upgrading to Autopilot from manual outreach, drip campaigns or a standard push notifications tool such as PushBots.
 The step up will really open your eyes as to what’s possible with automated, personalised messaging at scale.
 Well worth paying $49 a month for.

 Chat and email support is available on every plan as standard.

 Enterprise customers wanting to jump the queue can do so for $199 extra per month.
 This gets you priority support 24 hours a day, 6 days per week.
 You can also pay an Autopilot specialist help you configure your account for a one-off fee of $1,699.
 Out of my price range but a drop in the ocean for others.

 Autopilot is a power-up for acquiring leads and retaining customers that might otherwise be lost.
-It knows the secret to any relationship is good communication, bringing you closer to each potential customer with automated, personalised customer messaging.
+It knows the secret to any relationship is good communication, bringing you closer to each potential customer with automated, personalised customer outreach.

 The range of engagement possibilities with Autopilot are impressive.
 If somebody is browsing your pricing page, jumping on a live chat, responding to a Facebook advert or taking an in-app action, you can make sure they enter the journey that’s right for them.
 And with templates for every situation and a growing army of integrations, no lead should ever go cold or customer feel unloved.
 Used thoughtfully, it has the potential to enrich the entire end-to-end customer experience.